HenryLange/fantasy-nhl-optimizer/_posts/2025-09-01-project-plan-and-structure.md

 All of my work will appear on this blog.
 The main page includes a brief introdution into who I am and what I am doing, and below my posts will be listed chronologically.
 As I go through the process of this, I will share code, visuals, and other findings from my time on R in my posts.
 However, the final product of my project will be on the "Code" page in the navigation bar.

-My posts will show progress and findings, while the code code folder will only contain my final code once I am complete.
+My posts will show progress and findings, while the code folder will only contain my final code once I am complete.

 If I need to create more folders I will do so as I progress.
 Each folder will have a specific purpose and title to keep the project organized and easy to navigate